 The Scarlet Letter by Nathaniel Hawthorne

 The Tales of Beedle the Bard, ed.
-Albums Dumbledore
+Albus Dumbledore

 The Theban Plays by Sophocles